 It’s where you have your ears turned pointy so that they look kind of like a cat’s ears.
 Navel removal is taking the navel off the body, and amputation is where people cut off their fingers, or something like that.

-It all sounds so casual.
+Jesus, it all sounds so casual.
 Why do people do these things?

 Well, you know, people who like extreme body modification want to find their own way of doing things, and they’re always looking for new ways to do that.
 The more progressive the scene gets, the more these people have to experiment and go their own way.